keymapperorg/KeyMapper/docs/quick-start.md

 ![](images/hg-keymap-0.png) ![](images/hg-keymap-0-light.png)

 In either case, the first step is to record a trigger.
-Tap the red RECORD TRIGGER button and then press the physical button that you want to change the function of.
-In this guide I will demonstrate with Volume Down.
+Tap the red 'Record trigger' button and then press the physical button that you want to change the function of.
+In this guide I will demonstrate with 'volume down'.

 Key Mapper can also create a key map with multiple triggers.
 If you want to use more than one trigger for one key map, you can press the buttons in the order you will press them to execute the key map.
 For example, if you wanted to map 'Ctrl' + 'H' to show the device home menu, you should press 'Ctrl' and then 'H'.